• Skip to primary navigation

 Rice:

 • Combine: Finely chop the onion and grate the garlic cloves.
-Place them in a casserole dish of about 30x20 cm/ 12x8 inches.
+Place them in a casserole dish.
 Add the oil, butter, salt, pepper, hot chicken stock, and hot water.
 Mix well until the butter is melted.
-Add the washed rice and dried thyme and combine it well.
+Add the washed rice and dried thyme and combine them well.

 • Bake: Cover the dish tightly with aluminum foil.
 Bake for 30 minutes.